 New Playboy Playmate Claims She Had Steamy Trump Affair While Marla Maples Was Pregnant

-Barbara Moore, a former Playboy centerfold, claims she & Donald Trump allegedly began a six-month affair starting in March of 1993!
-Read about her shocking claims here!
+Barbara Moore, a former Playboy centerfold, claims she & Donald Trump allegedly began a six-month affair starting in March of 1993 when Marla Maples was engaged to Donald & pregnant with Tiffany!

-Yet another Playboy Playmate is claiming that she and Donald Trump, 71, allegedly had an affair that spanned from March, 1993 to September, 1993.
-In an interview with DailyMail.com, Barbara Moore, 49, asserts that while Donald’s then-fiancee Marla Maples, 54, was pregnant with Tiffany Trump, 24, that the model and Trump allegedly had a steamy affair that lasted half a year.
-Not only that, but Moore claims that Donald allegedly was a “great lover” and a “true gentleman.”
+Yet another Playboy Playmate is alleging that she and Donald Trump, 71, had an affair that spanned from March, 1993 to September, 1993.
+Barbara Moore, 49, asserts that she and Trump allegedly had a “passionate affair” while Marla Maples, 54, was pregnant with Tiffany Trump, 24, and that he was a “great lover”, in an interview with DailyMail.com.
+Not only that, but Moore claims that Donald was a “true gentleman” during their alleged romance that coincided with Donald and Marla’s engagement.
 Apparently, this alleged tryst went down at Mar-a-Lago and Trump Tower.
 Not only was she reportedly photographed in a bikini at the Mar-a-Lago estate, she allegedly also took a picture of Donald flexing his muscles poolside.

 Moore has apparently decided to come forward with her story after numerous press requests.
 After she was named in fellow Playboy model Karen McDougal‘s legal documents she filed, Moore was motivated to set the record straight.
 She told the Daily Mail, “It was a passionate affair, he was a great lover and a gentleman.
 But at the time I didn’t know he was with someone else, let alone engaged to Marla Maples and it was only recently I learned she was pregnant at the time.
 This has shocked me, but I don’t hold it against Donald, he was a great lover and I think he’s a great president.”